Kapil-Sunil-Bhatia/Resume/README.md

 ## Conclusion

 By completing this course and developing the MERN Stack Resume Builder, I have acquired essential skills in full-stack web development, project deployment, and working with modern web technologies.
-This project serves as a testament to my capabilities in building real-world applications using the MERN stack.
+This project is a testament to my capabilities in building real-world applications using the MERN stack.

 ## Contact

-For any questions or support, please contact me at [ksbcell12@gmail.com](mailto:ksbcell12@gmail.com).
+For any questions or support, please get in touch with me at [ksbcell12@gmail.com](mailto:ksbcell12@gmail.com).